kinow/autosubmit/docs/source/usage/inspect.rst

 To generate cmd for wrappers:
 ::

     autosubmit inspect expid -cw -f

 With autosubmit.lock and no (-f) force, it will only generate all files that are not submitted.

-Without autosubmit.lock, it will generate all unless filtered by -fl,fc,fs or ft
+Without autosubmit.lock, it will generate all unless filtered by -fl,fc,fs or ft.